 If a participant terminates employment, any non-vested company contributions are forfeited when the participant has a five-year break in service, or, if earlier, when the participant receives a distribution of his or her entire vested balance.
 The forfeited amounts are restored if the participant is rehired before incurring a five-year break in service and repays the full amount of any earlier distribution.
-Benefits also may be forfeited if EBAB is unable to locate a participant, subject to reinstatement if the participant is located or a beneficiary makes a valid claim for the benefit.
+Benefits also may be forfeited if EBAB is unable to locate a participant, after following its missing participant search procedures, subject to reinstatement if the participant is located or a beneficiary makes a valid claim for the benefit.
 Forfeitures may be used to restore forfeited amounts to other participants, offset Kraft Heinz Matching Contributions and Kraft Heinz Non-Elective Contributions, and pay certain expenses.